 - a squirt (after mixing everything else) of Blue Dawn or lemishine dish soap

-*Note: Dawn should go last or you will have a bubble catastrophe.
+*Note: Liquid dish soap should go in last or you will have a bubble catastrophe.

 Pour over the rags in the container.